arviz-devs/arviz/doc/source/contributing/contributing_prs.md

 is working on the ticket in both issue tickets and pull requests.

-ArviZ is a community-driven project and always has multiple people working on it at the same time.
+ArviZ is a community-driven project and always has multiple people working on it simultaneously.
 These guidelines define a set of rules to ensure that we all make the most of our time and we don't have two contributors working on the same changes.
+LEt's see what to do when you encounter the following scenarios:

 ### If an issue ticket exists
-If an issue exists check the ticket to ensure no one else has started work.
-If first to start work, comment on the ticket to make it evident to others.
+If an issue exists check the ticket to ensure no one else has started working on it.
+If you are first to start work, comment on the ticket to make it evident to others.
 If the comment looks old or abandoned leave a comment asking if you may start work.

 ### If an issue ticket doesn't exist
 Open an issue ticket for the issue and state that you'll be solving the issue with a pull request.
 Optionally create a pull request and add `[WIP]` in the title to indicate Work in Progress.

 ### In the event of a conflict
-In the event of two or more people working on the same issue, the general precedence will go to the person who first commented in the issue.
+In the event of two or more people working on the same issue, the general precedence will go to the person who first commented on the issue.
 If no comments it will go to the first person to submit a PR for review.
 Each situation will differ though, and the core contributors will make the best judgment call if needed.

 ### If the issue ticket has someone assigned to it
 If the issue is assigned then precedence goes to the assignee.
 However, if there has been no activity for 2 weeks from the assignment date, the ticket is open for all again and can be unassigned.